Cunliffe Review

 Our Cunliffe paper collection

-How could a supervisory approach work in practice?
+How could a supervisory approach to regulation work in practice?

 One of the most fundamental shifts in the proposed way forward is the recommendation to introduce a supervisory approach to regulation.
 We ask what the benefits and risks are of this change, and share our initial thoughts on the design choices that need to be made.